Phasmophobia (video game)

-Phasmophobia is a paranormal horror game developed and published by British indie game studio Kinetic Games.
+Phasmophobia is a 2020 paranormal horror game developed and was published by British indie game studio Kinetic Games (based in Southampton).
 The game became available in early access for Microsoft Windows with virtual reality support in September 2020.
 In the game, one to four players take on the role of ghost hunters who work to complete a contract where they must identify the type of ghost haunting a designated site and complete other optional objectives.

 Phasmophobia rose in popularity after many Twitch streamers and YouTubers played it during October 2020, becoming the sixth-most popular game on Twitch of that month and the best selling game on Steam globally for several weeks from October to November 2020.
 It earned positive reviews from critics, who praised its innovativeness.
+Phasmophobia is the tied 49th best-selling video game as of September 2026.